 The qualifications in those cases sound different from qualifications for people in roles.
 For example: "can be reached by public transportation", "affordable", "social justice topic" or "can be done by all age groups".
 You can even use the selection process to select topics into a sorted list of priorities!

-When it comes to nominations, sometimes people say things like "well, I AM not going to be the leader because I am so bad at it".
+• Selecting a theme or a venue for a conference • Selecting a money amount we donate or an amount we charge for a certain offering • Selecting what book to read in a book club • Selecting activities into time slots Sociocracy For All Tips and tricks When it comes to nominations, sometimes people say things like "well, I AM not going to be the leader because I am so bad at it".
 This is sad and can close doors too early.
 We've seen many people who are able and willing to step into leadership positions when they get nominated for good reasons and affirmed.
 To avoid that people take themselves out of the equation too early, we encourage people to speak who they do nominate, not who they don't nominate.
+35-